 Mr. Shelton was hired as the physical education specialist at Christiansburg Primary School in 1993; a position he held for 15 years.
 After a successful transition to Christiansburg Elementary School in 2007, he continued his education and earned his M.S. in Physical Education Teacher Education from West Virginia University in 2010 and became a certified Physical Best Health-Fitness Specialist.
 In 2011, Mr. Shelton was honored as a national finalist for the NFL Network's Physical Education Teacher of the Year award.

-As an active member of the Virginia Association for Health Physical Education Recreation and Dance (VAHPERD) and the West Virginia Association for Health Physical Education Recreation and Dance (WVAHPERD), professional activities have included six presentations at the annual VAHPERD state conference since 2008 and five presentations at the WVAHPERD state convention since 2014.
+As an active member of the Virginia Association for Health Physical Education Recreation and Dance (VAHPERD) and the West Virginia Association for Health Physical Education Recreation and Dance (WVAHPERD), professional activities have included nine presentations at the annual VAHPERD state conference since 2008 and eight presentations at the WVAHPERD state convention since 2014.
 The Virginia Journal has published articles Mr. Shelton authored regarding effective teaching skills and systematic self-supervision techniques, the association between physical activity and academic progress, and insights related to presenting at professional conventions.
 Professional activities and honors include continued work with the Lesson Ideas Advisory Board on the PECentral.org website where he is listed as a featured workshop presenter.
-Mr. Shelton continues to direct the Southwest Virginia VAHPERD Workshop, an important outreach commitment to increase membership and services to health and physical education professionals and students in southwestern Virginia and beyond (see article below).
+He directed the Southwest Virginia VAHPERD Workshop from 2013 to 2017, an important outreach commitment to increase membership and services to health and physical education professionals and students in southwest Virginia and beyond and was named the VAHPERD College/University Physical Educator of the Year in 2019 (see article below).

 Mr. Shelton currently resides with his family in Christiansburg, Virginia and enjoys staying physically active, working around the house, and being near the ocean.